 - Make your pita chips in the air fryer!
 It's faster and uses less oil than your conventional oven.
 But in a pinch, the oven will definitely get the job done.
 Just add the pita to a baking sheet, coat lightly in oil and bake at 375°F for 10-15 minutes.

 - Choose your own pickle adventure!
 When I originally developed this recipe, I used marinated rainbow carrots for a colourful and pickle-packed bite to balance out the rich and creamy flavours of hummus and spiced lamb.
 That said, you can use whatever pickled vegetables you have on hand: beets, turnips and cabbage would all work — hell, even a nice dill pickle will do!
 More recently, I made another version with roasted beets and feta, instead of pickles, and that was also delicious.
-Moral of the story is: the hummus bowl is a blank canvas for flavour — play around and don’t be afraid to use what you already have.
-Here’s a quick recipe for the marinated carrots, if you’re interested: Using a mandolin, thinly slice 3-4 large rainbow carrots into a medium bowl.
-Cover with juice of 1/2 lemon, 1 tbsp white wine vinegar, 1/2 tbsp honey and 1/2 tsp salt.
+Moral of the story is: the hummus bowl is a blank canvas for flavour — play around and don't be afraid to use what you already have.
+Here's a quick recipe for the marinated carrots, if you're interested: Using a mandolin, thinly slice 3-4 large rainbow carrots into a medium bowl.
+Cover with juice of ½ lemon, 1 tablespoon white wine vinegar, ½ tablespoon honey and ½ teaspoon salt.
 Toss with your hands and set aside until ready to eat!

 - Get as much browning on the lamb as possible!
 Hummus is very smooth, so to balance that smoothness on our palate, we need a little texture.
 That's where crispy, browned lamb comes into play.
 It will take a bit of extra time, but I promise it's totally worth the deep, rich caramelized flavour you'll get (on top of the aforementioned texture party!)
 The secret to browning is to use high heat and let the meat cook undisturbed, only occasionally stirring to avoid burning.
 If you notice the lamb is sticking to the pan and developing too much fond that looks like it could burn, turn down the heat and add a bit of water, then scrape that delicious flavour off the bottom, and let it finish cooking.